ecg-icas/icas/src/source/categories-v1.rst

  * - suggestedCpcForPageOne
    - 152
    - long
-   - Suggested cpc value in euro cents for new ads to be on the first page for this category.
+   - Suggested cpc value in (euro/dollar) cents for new ads to be on the first page for this category.
 This value is only shown when **canPlaceAds** is true

 .. _categories_v1_compatible_endpoints: